 The choice of style is up to you.
 Choose what you are most comfortable with and confident in.
 You can mix and match different styles or focus just on one.

 Once you have decided on the direction of your curriculum, map out a class publishing schedule.
 To maximize the impact of your student following and earn consistent payments every month, we think it’s best to publish a class on a monthly basis.
 The longer you wait to publish a new class, the harder it is to engage your followers.
-The benefit of frequent publishing is that it allows you to capture Premium enrollments from your past students (as long as they’re still engaged) as well as reach a new audience (since only new classes can “trend” on the site).
+The benefit of frequent publishing is that it allows you to captivate your past students–as long as they’re still engaged–as well as reach a new audience.

 This might seem like a lot of work, and we’d be sugar coating it to say that it wasn’t.
 If you want to see the same level of success as Helen Bradley or Hayden Aube, and turn teaching on Skillshare into a reliable source of monthly income, this level of planning is going to get you there.
 If you need an extra push, sign up for our Summer Bootcamp, and stay on the lookout for similar programs in the future.